 The BPC conducts several conference calls, in-person meetings and webinars throughout the year.
 In-person meetings are usually held in conjunction with the NACHA Payments and AFP Annual Conferences.
 Calls, webinars, and in-person meetings are open to the public.

-Watch for more details soon.
-Guests are welcome!
+Watch for more details soon!

 - Small and medium business adoption of electronic payments

 - Emerging technologies in payments